 How to Develop Healthy Eating Habits and Get My Picky Eaters between 5 and 13 to Eat a Variety of Foods?

 Julie opens the freezer to fix dinner and is bombarded with a mountain of chicken nuggets, her son’s favorite.
 “Can we have chicken nuggets, again?” asks her six year old son from across the house.
 Sighing, Julie responds, “Yes” and reluctantly pulls out the box of chicken nuggets.
 Julie knows it’s not healthy for her son to eat chicken nuggets every night, but she knows of the tantrum she is avoiding by preparing this favorite food of her son’s.
 She wonders, “How do I get my children to try different foods?”
-Would you like to transform your picky eaters between 5 and 13 into...
+Would you like to transform your picky eaters between 5 and...
 (Read More ...)

 How to Develop Healthy Eating Habits: Can Changes in Children Nutrition Reduce Child Behavior Problems?

 The screams coming from her six month old daughter’s crib launches Jill to her feet and into the bedroom.
 Jill witnesses her six year old son yanking on his little sister’s hair through the crib.
 Instantly, Jill pulls the two apart and drags her son to the hallway.
 After asking her son his reasoning, he simply replies, “Because I felt like it.”
 Jill has been dealing with behavior like this for the past year and can’t figure out why.
-After disciplining her son time and time again, Jill wonders if there might be a reason for the behavior and a solution she hasn’t thought of before.
-Do...
+After disciplining her son time and time again, Jill wonders if there might be a reason for the behavior and a solution she hasn’t thought of...
 (Read More ...)